-- Rehabilitation Partner: A dog wheelchair is the best rehab partner your pal can get.
-If your buddy has been through a surgery or an injury and needs time and care for recovery, dog wheelchair can be your best option.
+- Rehabilitation Partner: A wheelchair is the best rehab partner your pal can get.
+If your buddy has been through a surgery or an injury and needs time and care for recovery, a wheelchair can be your best option.

 - Normal and Healthy Routine Restoration: It ensures your dog’s return to the regular routine, which he used to have before his disability.

 - Maintains Activity: It allows your pooch to remain active ad move around, without feeling his own disability.
 Continuing an active routine maintains your dog’s health, whereas a sedentary lifestyle can affect him in so many ways.